agcdtmr/onpremise-migration-to-multicloud-and-devops/README.md

 - [x] Part 1: Enable a MultiCloud architecture deployment through Terraform, with resources running in AWS and Google ﻿Cloud Platform
 - [x] Part 2: Convert a database and an application to run on the MultiCloud architecture (AWS ﻿and ﻿Google Cloud), including Docker and Kubernetes
-- [x] Part 3: Migrate the application files and data from a databas
+- [x] Part 3: Migrate the application files and data from a database

 ## Tech Stack
+- Terraform
+- AWS S3
+- Google ﻿Cloud Platform
+- Docker
+- Kubernetes

 ## Part 1